beaker-project/beaker-project.org/dev/proposals/handling-large-installations.rst

   easy to provide a system wide site specific configuration file, rather than requiring each user to define their own configuration

+Preliminary release notes are `available`__ and will be updated throughout the development cycle.

+.. __: ../../docs-develop/whats-new/index.html#what-s-new-in-beaker-0-12

 Beaker 1.0
 ----------